The Royal Institution of Great Britain

 Phone: 020 74092992

 Access: The public are able to view archive film on DVD and video format within the reading room, which is open by appointment: Monday to Wednesday, 10am to 1pm and 2pm to 5pm.
 Closed on bank holidays and between Christmas and New Year.
-The room is situated on

 The most interesting aspects of our archival film collection to me, are the collection of past Christmas Lecture broadcasts.
 This programme has been going on since it was founded by Michael Faraday in 1825.
 To see the early filmed lectures from the 1960's onwards made by prominent scientists of the day and how they engage with a fascinated audience is a sheer delight!